HiteshDhola/how-tos/getting-started/installation-windows.rst

 Now, You have one IOC ``testioc`` running with database ``test.db`` which has 3 process variable (PV) loaded and connected.
 If you add more process variable in ``test.db``, you will have to stop ``IOC``, and run that IOC again to load new PV in existing "IOC".

-You can also may IOCs like this in parallel with their own database and process variables.
+You can also run IOCs like this in parallel with their own database and process variables.
 Just keep in mind that each PV has to have unique name, otherwise IOCs may crash.